+Username: CalrecAudio Password: (none)

+This user can install and run programs, but cannot change PC hardware settings (i.e. set up network, install drivers.
+It is recommended that this user is used during normal operation.

+Username: CalrecAudioAdmin Password: calrec

-Username Password Description CalrecAudio (None) This user can install and run programs, but not change PC hardware settings, (i.e. set-up network, install drivers).
-This user is intended to be used during normal operation of the PC.
-CalrecAudioAdmin calrec This user has full rights to the PC, and can install and change PC hardware settings.
-This user is intended for use during re-configuration of the PC and to set up Hydra Audio Networking.
+This user has full rights to the PC and can install and change PC hardware settings.
+It is recommended that this user is used during configuration of the PC and the setup of Hydra Audio Networking.

-File Backup
+FILE BACKUP

 A number of flash card slots are provided on the front of the PC for file backup.
 In addition, backup could also be to a LAN or to a USB device which can be plugged into the front or rear of the PC.
-The following files are not installed from the CD-ROM as they are specific to each individual console.
-As such, a backup copy should be kept of these files in-case of PC or hard-drive failure: